mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 include some of its data: the title, the host name, and a snippet.

-There is more information we can add here as well, e.g. a "trending" rating (a fake implementation pictured), a favicon, or a descriptive photo.
+There is more information we can add here as well, e.g. a "trending" rating (a fake implementation is pictured), a favicon, or a descriptive photo.

 ## And vice versa
-You can also provide context to the original article on the pages of the links you opened:
+You can also provide the original article's context on a new page after you click a link:

 ![context from where this page was opened](/im/posts/enhancing-reader-backwards.png)

-Note that you can add this context for more than just articles.
+This context can be added for more than just articles.

-Shout-out to [Stefan][] for providing additional context on this idea at dinner and a context graph brainstorming group for further fleshing this out.
+Shout-out to [Stefan][] for independently discovering this idea (and improving it!) and a context graph brainstorming group for further fleshing this out.

 Note: this is just a mock-up -- I don't have a prototype for this.

 ## Themes
 The web is a graph.
 In a graph, we can access new nodes, and their content, by traversing backwards or forwards.
 Can we take advantage of this relationship?

 [Alan Kay once said][incremental], people largely use computers "as a convenient way of getting at old media..."
-This is prevelant on the web today -- many web pages are fill fullscreen browser windows that allow you to read the news, create a calendar, or take notes.
+This is prevelant on the web today -- many web pages fill fullscreen browser windows that allow you to read the news, create a calendar, or take notes, much like we can with paper media.
 How can we better take advantage of the dynamic nature of computers?
 Of the web?

-Can we mix and match content from different pages and find clever ways to traverse the graph?
-Should we do this from a single page?
+Can we mix and match live content from different pages?
+Can we find clever ways to traverse & access the web graph?

-This blog & protype provide two examples: 1) showing the context of where the user is going to go and 2) showing where they came from.
+This blog & protype provide two simple examples of traversing the graph and being (ever so slightly) more dynamic: 1) showing the context of where the user is going to go and 2) showing the context of where they came from.
 Wikipedia (with a certain login-needed feature enabled) has another interesting example when mousing over a link:

 ![wikipedia link mouse-over shows next page pop-up](/im/posts/enhancing-reader-wiki.png)

 They provide a summary and an image of the page.
-Is it desireable to do something similar for every page on the web?
+Can we use this technique, and others, to empower hyperlinks for every page on the web?

 To summarize, perhaps we can empower users by considering:

 * The web as a graph -- accessing content backwards & forwards from the current page
-* Computers & the web as a truly dynamic medium, more powerful than their print predecessors
+* Computers & the web as a truly dynamic medium, with different capabilities than their print predecessors

 For implementation details and the source, check out [the repository on github][githug].